 It’s expensive.
 The Roadmaster Spare Tire Carrier is around $595, which isn’t a bad price considering what you are getting, but you also need to factor in the cost of the spare rim and tire.
 Buying used can save quite a bit of money, but it can be difficult to find a quality used rim and/or tire.
 For the tire and rim, we were looking at spending around $300 for a used rim (or new knock off) and around $150 for a used tire in good condition.
 When it’s all said and done, the cost can get up to $1,000.

 Sourcing our spare.
 The tire was easy to find, but the rim was nearly impossible.
 We thought finding a used rim would be as easy as calling the RV dealership or their tire supplier.
 We tried numerous places and no one sold the rim we were looking for.
-The only option left was to buy a new or used rim online, which would have cost us about $300.
+The only option left was to buy a new or used rim online, about $300.
 The difficulty of finding a used rim will vary depending on the rim size.
 We found that the rim we needed is only used on the Ford RV’s, which is why they are difficult to find.
 Motorhomes that share a rim size with big rigs or vans will most likely have an easier time sourcing a rim.
 Luckily, we found a rim at an RV dealership with some cosmetic damage.
 Since they couldn’t sell it, we were happy to take it off their hands.

 Other Things to Note: